 Center each clamp +/- 12 mm (0.48 in) within mounting range or location (detailed in Table 4) to meet documented load ratings based on model type.
-Top mounting clamps must have a uniform frame engagement area of 9 mm (0.35 in) minimum width on the top ledge and 30 mm (1.18 in) minimum length as depicted in Figure 5.
+Top mounting clamps must have a uniform frame engagement area of 9 mm (0.35 in) minimum width on the top ledge and 30 mm (1.18 in) minimum length as depicted in Figure 6.
+Module clamps may not continuously span the top of the frame across the midpoint of the long edge frame (to allow for module deflection).
 Clamps that do not meet the minimum requirements may not preserve module certifications or warranty and must be evaluated by First Solar (technicalsupport@firstsolar.com).

-Figure 5: Shared Top Clamp Detail
+Figure 6: Shared Top Clamp Detail